core-wg/senml-spec/draft-ietf-core-senml.md

 SenML is designed to carry the minimum dynamic information about measurements, and for efficiency reasons does not carry significant static meta-data about the device, object or sensors.
 Instead, it is assumed that this meta-data is carried out of band.
-For web resources using SenML Packs, this meta-data can be made available using the CoRE Link Format {{RFC6690}}.
-The most obvious use of this link format is to describe that a resource is available in a SenML format in the first place.
-The relevant media type indicator is included in the Content-Type (ct=) link attribute (which is defined for the Link Format in Section 7.2.1 of {{RFC7252}}).

 ## Configuration and Actuation usage